aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 4/Important Concepts/2. AdaBoost/readme.md

 2. **Binary Split:** The decision stump performs a binary split on a single feature of the dataset.
 It chooses a threshold value for this feature and classifies instances based on whether they fall above or below this threshold.
 3. **Simple Decision Rule:** Because of its shallow nature, a decision stump is a simple classifier that implements a basic decision rule.
 For example, it might classify instances based on whether a specific feature value is greater than or less than a certain threshold.
 4. **Efficiency:** Decision stumps are computationally efficient to train and use.
 They are quick to build and can be applied to large datasets without requiring extensive computational resources.

+### Advantages of Using Stumps in Adaboost:

+- **Efficiency:** Decision stumps are computationally efficient to train and use, making them suitable for boosting algorithms that require multiple iterations.
+- **Interpretability:** Decision stumps are easy to interpret because they make decisions based on a single feature, making it clear which feature is most informative for classification.
+- **Less Prone to Overfitting:** Decision stumps are simple models with low variance, which reduces the risk of overfitting especially when combined with boosting.

+## Three Main Ideas Behind AdaBoost

+1. **AdaBoost** combines a lot of _weak learners_ to make classifications.
+The weak learners are always aways stumps.
+2. Some stumps get more say in the classification than others.
+3. Each **stump** is made by taking the previous stump's mistake into account.